 Jesus Heaven Is For Real

-Although, not for sale, Akiane’s original paintings featuring Jesus are considered global treasures and are valued in the millions of dollars.
+Although, not for sale, Akiane Kramarik’s original paintings featuring Jesus are considered global treasures and are valued in the millions of dollars.
 These Jesus paintings are only available now as reproductions.
-If you are interested in more of Akiane’s artwork, have a look around our website, where you can purchase an Akiane Art in variety of ways!
+If you are interested in more of Akiane Kramarik’s artwork, have a look around our website, where you can purchase an Akiane Kramarik Art in variety of ways!

 Akiane Kramarik Interview - The Young Prodigy Discusses Her Art Career and Painting Style Compliments of ABC Gold Coast 91.7 ABC:

 Akiane Kramarik’s Candid Heart Warming Interview with Gold Coast Radio

 Bern Young: I don't even know if you can even put yourself in this situation of being a genuine child prodigy, the real deal.
 Kids Hall of Fame, World Council for the Gifted, Talented Children in America, all these sorts of titles.
 In fact, I'm feeling a little inadequate I think I has to say this morning as Akiane Kramarik joins me in the studio.